Create an Action That Publishes a Report

-Create the action instance
+Create the Action Instance

-Click the Actions link in the Administration menu, as shown below.
+Click Actions in the Administration menu.

-actions menu item
+Actions menu item in Administration

 Click the Actions link